Mario Vargas Llosa: Later life

-Vargas Llosa has mainly lived in Madrid since the 1990s, but spends roughly three months of the year in Peru with his extended family.
-He also frequently visits London where he occasionally spends long periods.
-Vargas Llosa acquired Spanish citizenship in 1993, though he still holds Peruvian nationality.
-The writer often reiterates his love for both countries.
-In his Nobel speech he observed: "I carry Peru deep inside me because that is where I was born, grew up, was formed, and lived those experiences of childhood and youth that shaped my personality and forged my calling".
+Vargas Llosa mainly lived in Madrid from the 1990s onwards, but spent roughly three months of the year in Peru with his extended family.
+He also frequently visited London where he occasionally spent long periods.
+Vargas Llosa acquired Spanish citizenship in 1993, though he still held Peruvian nationality.
+The writer often reiterated his love for both countries.
+In his Nobel prize acceptance speech he observed: "I carry Peru deep inside me because that is where I was born, grew up, was formed, and lived those experiences of childhood and youth that shaped my personality and forged my calling."
 He then added: "I love Spain as much as Peru, and my debt to her is as great as my gratitude.
-If not for Spain, I never would have reached this podium or become a known writer".
+If not for Spain, I never would have reached this podium or become a known writer."
+Vargas Llosa accepted Dominican nationality in 2023.

 Mario Vargas Llosa served as a visiting professor of Latin American studies at Harvard University during the 1992–1993 academic year.
 Harvard later recognized Vargas Llosa by conferring upon him an honorary Doctor of Letters degree in 1999.
-In 1994 he was elected a member of the Real Academia Española (Royal Spanish Academy), he took up seat L on 15 January 1996.
+In 1994 he was elected a member of the Real Academia Española (Royal Spanish Academy) and took up its L seat on 15 January 1996.
 Vargas Llosa joined the Mont Pelerin Society in 2014.
-He is also a member of Washington, D.C. based think tank, the Inter-American Dialogue.
+He was also a member of Washington, D.C.–based think tank, the Inter-American Dialogue.

-Political work

-Spain

-He has been involved in the Spain's political arena.
-In February 2008 he stopped supporting the People's Party in favor of the recently created Union, Progress and Democracy, claiming that certain conservative views held by the former party are at odds with his classical liberal beliefs.
-His political ideologies appear in the book Política razonable, written with Fernando Savater, Rosa Díez, Álvaro Pombo, Albert Boadella and Carlos Martínez Gorriarán.
-He continues to write, both journalism and fiction, and to travel extensively.
-He has also taught as a visiting professor at a number of prominent universities.